Improwised/jovVix/README.md

 - **Backend:** jovVix uses a Golang backend to handle the server-side logic.
 - This would open the swagger documentation

  ### Upgrading and changelog:

 - It's being managed in this file: CHANGELOG.md

-<br><br>

 # Contributing to jovVix:
 - You can see the contribution guidelines here : [CONTRIBUTING.md](./CONTRIBUTING.md)

-<br><br>

 # Code of Conduct:
 - This platforms also provides the [Code of Conduct](./CODE_OF_CONDUCT.md)

-<br><br>

 # Developer

 ## Guide:
- If you're a developer looking to contribute or modify jovVix, here is a brief guide to get started:
-  [Getting started](#getting-started-for-local-setup-from-source) OR, you could just docker-compose up
+If you're a developer looking to contribute or modify jovVix, here is a brief guide to get started: [Getting started](#getting-started-for-local-setup-from-source) OR, you could just `docker-compose up`

 ### Code Structure Overview:

 - app/: Contains Vue.js components for the quiz interface and holds frontend pages and all
 - api/: Contains Golang source code for the server-side logic.

 ## Setting Up MinIO for Local Development:

 - MinIO is used in jovVix for object storage, enabling features like storing and serving images.
 Below is a guide to setting up a bucket in MinIO for local development.
 - We already have added the minio service into our docker-compose file so you just have to start the service
 - Then open your browser and navigate to http://127.0.0.1:9001.
 - Log in using the credentials defined in our docker-compose.yml (you can change with your own afterwards)